 Delivery and Assembly of Wall Panels

 The delivery of EcoCocon panels takes place when your foundations are ready.
 Panels arrive on a lorry and can be unloaded by hand or with a forklift/crane.
-Panels can be stored onsite if necessary, but it is important to cover them properly to avoid any contact with water.
+Panels can be stored onsite if necessary, but it is important to cover them properly to avoid water damage.

-A base plate is then formed.
-Its purpose is to create a level of insulation from the concrete below.
+A baseplate is then formed.
+Its purpose is to to provide a level of insulation from the concrete below.

 Panels are placed onto the base plate and fixed in place.
 The assembly follows the panel project.
 Each panel is clearly indicated by its number and a color code.

-Only basic tools are needed - impact screwdriver, a hammer, saw and a few other carpentry tools.
-All the necessary hardware such as screws is included with the panels.
+Only ordinary tools are needed - impact screwdriver, a hammer, saw and a few other carpentry tools.
+All necessary hardware such as screws is included with the panels.

 Making the House Airtight